genome/bfx-workshop/lectures/week_07/cloudbuild-docker-tutorial.md

 Log in to a Cloud Shell Terminal: https://shell.cloud.google.com/?show=ide%2Cterminal

-Authenticate with WUSTL Key account.
+With Cloud Shell, you are automatically asked to authenticate with a WUSTL Key Google account.

+If you are attempting this tutorial OUTSIDE of a Cloud Shell Terminal session, ex. local bash terminal, explicitly authenticate with your WUSTL Key account.
 ```
 gcloud auth login
 ```

-Set the Google Project we are using.
+Set the Google Project we are using for the remainder of this tutorial.
 ```
 gcloud config set project icts-precision-health
 ```

-Show the value for the environment variable `$USER`
+Show the value for the environment variable `$USER`.
 ```
 echo $USER
 ```

-Parts of GCP don't allow characters like underscores that are common in wustl user names.
+Some Google Cloud services do not allow characters like underscores that are common in WUSTL Key account names.

 Set a new "clean" shell variable to remove invalid characters:
 ```
 USER_CLEAN=`echo $USER | sed 's/_/-/g'` && export USER_CLEAN
 ```